arduino/docs-content/content/retired/05.archived-libraries/CurieBLE/CurieBLE.md

   // set the initial value for the characeristic: switchCharacteristic.setValue(0);

-  // begin advertising BLE service: blePeripheral.begin();
+  // begin advertising Bluetooth LE service: blePeripheral.begin();

   Serial.println("BLE LED Peripheral");
 }

 void loop() {
-  // listen for BLE peripherals to connect:
+  // listen for Bluetooth LE peripherals to connect:
   BLECentral central = blePeripheral.central();

   // if a central is connected to peripheral: